 Penn even includes aluminum frame rings for improved rigidity, preventing flexing in the frame when under immense loads.
-The famous and angler trusted HT-100 drag system, the same as the Battle II spinning reel on this list above is also featured, providing ultra smooth drag while under immense loads and smooth operation.
+The famous angler-trusted HT-100 drag system, the same as the Battle II spinning reel on this list above is also featured, providing ultra-smooth drag while under immense loads and smooth operation.

 The Rival comes in two gear ratios, 3.9:1 and 5.1:1, as well as 2 ball bearings on the list.

 Another offering from Daiwa that really shines in the saltwater world is the Saltist, they even conveniently put where it shines in the name!

 Now there are 2 different styles of the Saltist: